regen-network/regen-ledger/docs/intro/README.md

 ## Community

 Have any questions, comments, or new ideas?
-The following community channels are the best place to start for technical topics related to Regen Ledger, Regen Mainnet, Redwood Testnet, and Hambach Testnet:
+The following community channels are the best place to start for technical topics related to Regen Ledger:

 - [Regen Network Discord](https://discord.gg/BDcBJu3)
 - [Regen Network Forum](https://forum.regen.network/)